 In the first section, we gave a brief definition of what is meant by professional ethics.
 In this section, we will briefly present some concepts and suggest some readings that take a look at the history of what is meant by a profession, some differing ways to think about professional ethics, and a brief analysis of what is meant by professional responsibility.
 We will then offer some preliminary thoughts on how to identify ethics issues in what you teach, and offer some beginning ideas of how to begin emphasizing these issues in the classroom.
 Finally we will go back to the "Catalyst B" case study that you read earlier, and look at it in conjunction with a code of ethics to see how your (or your students) concept of the case may change when looking at it from the point of view of a professional.

-A member of an occupational group (characterized above) who:
+A Professional is a member of an occupational group (characterized above) who:

 Professional Codes of Ethics